Martons00/PolitoSbobinatore/README.md

 ### 1. Local Installation 💻

 If you have a powerful machine, you can run it locally.
-Note that you might need to adjust the web scraping component based on your system configuration.
+Note that you might need to adjust the web scraping component based on your system configuration and dependancies.

 ### 2. Google Colab PolitoSbobinatore (Recommended) ☁️